 Set the RelayClientAuthenticationType field to None.

 <bindings> <!-- Application Binding --> <webHttpRelayBinding> <binding name="default"> <security relayClientAuthenticationType="None" /> </binding> </webHttpRelayBinding> </bindings>

 This allows the service to authenticate with Service Bus (as required), but also enables any client to connect, without authentication required.
 In this scenario, the App.config file defines the type of security to use for the whole scenario, but the programmatic configuration (in step 1) overrides the App.config file – which is necessary, because it is impossible to have “None” for service authentication.

 If you use the RelayAccessToken option for the RelayClientAuthenticationType property, Service Bus provides a security layer over plain HTTP services that require authentication and authorization to be performed before any HTTP traffic is forwarded to the listening service.
 If Relay authentication is enabled on Service Bus, the required security token can be provided through programmatic credentials.

-If you decide to implement programmatic credentials, you can use any of the authentication options available to Service Bus through the Access Control service, such as shared secret or simple Web tokens.
+If you decide to implement programmatic credentials, you can use SAS or any of the authentication options available to Service Bus through the Access Control service, such as shared secret or simple Web tokens.
 For more information, see How to: Set Security and Authentication on a Service Bus Application.
 The following procedure shows a simplified procedure for creating a Web token.

 Retrieve the issuer name and secret from the user: